Are we getting smarter?

 Questions answered in this forum:

 Why do we still look at IQ scores?
 Is technology the cause of rising IQ scores?
 Has environmental or health factors increased IQ scores?
 Do current IQ tests reflect the idea of multiple intelligences?
-How does a person's race or socioeconomic background affect his or her IQ score?
+How does a person's race or socioeconomic background affect his or her IQ scores?
 Should student testing be changed to reflect the times?
 Viewer Comments

 March 18, 1998